gorenje/millieons.org/r/Arturia Support.md

 > /!\ After 20 days pending, your case will be considered as solved and automatically closed.

-I simply wrote back that I was lost as to what they would need from me and that I thought that they would send me a replacement controller.
+I wrote back that I was lost as to what they would needed from me and that I thought that they would send me a replacement controller.

 Since then, I have not heard anything else from them.

 ### Conclusion

 Finally this Kafkaesque roll-coaster comes to an end.
 I don't know what I need to send them and they don't have to worry about sending me a new controller.
-How can I respond if I don't know what they want?
-How can they send me a new controller when they still need something from me that remains nameless?
+How can I respond if I don't know what it is they want?
+And how can they send me a new controller when they need something from me that I haven't provided to them but that they don't know what it is?
+Exquisitely Kafkaesque!

-So the support saga will end in ten days and from their side, yet another successful customer support ticket may be closed.
+The support saga will end in ten days and from Arturias' point of view, yet another successful customer support ticket can be closed.

 All that remains is to await the obligatory customer support *satisfaction* link ("it only takes five minutes to fill out").
 Yet another method companies use to ground their support teams into submission.

 Merry Xmas Arturia.